williewheeler/kite/README.md

 Overview of components
 ======================

-This is a brand-new project, so there's not much yet, but here's what exists now:
+This is a new-ish project, so there's not much yet, but here's what exists now:

 **Circuit breaker:** Trips after a configurable number of consecutive exceptions, and retries after a configurable timeout.
 Eventually it will be possible to trip based of failure rates, and it will be possible to select specific